-Texas Architectural Barriers Inspections are required once construction has been completed.
+Texas Architectural Barriers (ADA) Inspections are required once construction has been completed.
 The inspection must occur prior to the first anniversary of the recorded project completion date.

-VERY IMPORTANT: We will not schedule an inspection before construction is completed, which includes the contractor or job superintendent having a C.O. or T.C.O. in-hand.
+We will not schedule or perform an inspection based on a project being "substantially completed".
 All construction work applicable to the project scope must be completed.
 If the project scope is not completed, and all work cannot be inspected for compliance with TAS, the inspection will be canceled onsite and a $250 fee may be required to re-schedule the inspection at a later date, which could be significant depending on our ongoing schedule of commitments.
 It is absolutely imperative that the contractor or job super not jump the gun in requesting the inspection.

 Note: If the Property Owner has previously designated an agent (not required) utilizing an Owner's Agent Designation Form, the agent may sign the Request for Inspection Form.

 - THE OWNER INFORMATION RECORDED WITH THE TDLR MUST BE THE PERSON, FIRM, CORPORATION, OR ENTITY, THAT HOLDS TITLE TO THE PROPERTY.
 PUBLIC TAX RECORDS MAY BE USED TO ESTABLISH PROPERTY OWNERSHIP.
 IF THIS IS NOT WHAT WAS RECORDED DURING PROJECT REGISTRATION THEN THE RECORD NEEDS TO BE CHANGED.
 SEND AN EMAIL TO: TECHINFO@TDLR.TEXAS.GOV.